CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 This is the default authentication process built into the Azure functions library.
 It is a simple shared secret that is stored in Azure and shared with the client.
 It is still used on some endpoints for its simplicity of setup.
 It includes no authorization check at all and should be deprecated for that reason.

+### Current system pros
+- Flexible for onboarding senders/receivers to allow them to use the system they prefer
+- The scopes are fine-grained allowing us to be specific about what resources a client should be able to access

+### Current system cons
+- x-function-key authentication is almost a backdoor into our system given that it does not do authorization
+- Scopes are difficult to understand and are often tailored to a single client rather than generic permissions
+- Authorization code is spread widely across the codebase with a lot of duplication
+- Okta group to scope mapping is clunky and prone to errors based on group naming in the Okta admin portal
+- Difficult to keep track of which client is using what authentication system

 ## Authorization requirements by endpoint